VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 or for the very adventurous

-[Linux-kernal-module-cheat [Github]](https://github.com/cirosantilli/linux-kernel-module-cheat#userland-assembly), has a nice guide to asm
+[Linux-kernal-module-cheat [Github]](https://github.com/cirosantilli/linux-kernel-module-cheat#userland-assembly), has a nice guide to ASM

 #### 6502